A Medicare Advantage Plan is a Medicare plan offered by a private company that contracts with Medicare to provide your Part A and Part B benefits.

 Medicare Advantage Plans may offer extra coverage, like vision, hearing, dental, and/or health and wellness programs.
 Most include Medicare prescription drug coverage (Part D).
 In addition to your Part B premium, you usually pay a monthly premium for the Medicare Advantage Plan.

 You can also ask the plan for a written advance coverage decision to make sure a service is medically necessary and will be covered.
-If the plan won’t pay for a service you think you need, you’ll have to pay all of the costs if you didn’t ask for an advance coverage decision.
+If you’re not sure the plan will pay for a particular service, ask for an advance coverage decision to avoid paying all of the costs.